mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 ```
 It will take quite a long time to install it as it has a LOT of dependencies.

-But it will happen and when it's finished we can check it out.
+But it will happen, and when it's finished, we can check it out.

 ```
 (mlst_env) >$ mlst --help